samrjj32/react-admin-books/README.md

 ### 4. Run the Application

-Start both the JSON server and the React admin application with a single command:
+The project uses concurrently to run both the React Admin frontend and the JSON Server together.

+command:

 ```bash
 # This will start both the JSON server and the React-admin app